mimersql/MimerPy/doc/mimerpy.rst

 .. _PEP 249: https://www.python.org/dev/peps/pep-0249/

 The :mod:`mimerpy` module enables the creation of connections to Mimer databases and the opening of cursors to execute MimerSQL statements.

 Constructor
 ------------

 .. method:: connect(dsn = None, user = None, password = None, 'autocommit' = False, 'errorhandler' = None)

   Constructor for creating a connection to the specified database using the :class:`Connection` class.
-Returns a :class:`Connection` object To establish a default connection with a Mimer database the following parameters are required:
+Returns a :class:`Connection` object.
+To establish a default connection with a Mimer database the following parameters are required:

   * *dsn* -- Data source name as a string
   * *user* -- Username as a string
   * *password* -- Password as a string

   This will create the default connection according the `PEP 249`_ specification.

   The connection's auto-commit feature is initially turned off and the default errorhandler is used.
 The following parameters can be set when creating a new connection:

   * *autocommit* -- If '*autocommit*' = ``False`` or unspecified,
     auto-commit mode is turned off (as by default).
 If '*autocommit*' = ``True`` queries will be automatically committed.

-  * *errorhandler* -- If '*errorhandler*' = ``None`` or unspecified, the default errorhandler is used.
+  * *errorhandler* -- If '*errorhandler*' = ``None`` or unspecified,
+    the default errorhandler is used.
 The user can choose to use their own errorhandler of choice by setting this parameter.

 Globals
 ----------

+.. data:: __version__

+  String that describes the version number of the :mod:`mimerpy` module.

 .. data:: apilevel